FrikoGad/FrikoGad/README.md

 ### Hi there 👋

-I'm an Engineer 🔧
+I'm an Python developer 💻
 I'm based in Saint Petersburg, Russia 🏰
-Currently looking for job 💻
+Currently looking for job 👀
 I will be glad for any conversations 💬
 How you can contact me: